Site Information

 We at Copperhill Technologies have developed an SAE J1939 protocol stack for the Arduino line of CPU boards, which supports the Arduino Uno and Mega 2560.
 In addition, we have a specialized version for the Arduino Due that can be downloaded here.

-I had contemplated releasing ARD1939 in form of the original source code but ultimately decided against it, mostly out of respect for those small businesses that make a living from selling SAE J1939 devices and software tools.
+I had contemplated releasing ARD1939 in the form of the original source code.
+Still, I ultimately decided against it, mostly out of respect for those small businesses that make a living from selling SAE J1939 devices and software tools.
 Instead, I provide a pre-compiled code.

 The Arduino Sketch I use for the current application includes the full pre-compiled source code.